ODA Fee Guide, Dental Costs Explained

 Cost of CBCT Scan

-Radiographs, Cone Beam Computerized Tomography (CBCT), Acquisition
+Radiographs, Cone Beam Computerized Tomography (CBCT), Acquisition, Processing and Interpretation

-- 07011 – Small field of view (e.g. sextant or part of, isolated temporomandibular joint): $127
+- 07041 – Small field of view (e.g. sextant or part of, isolated temporomandibular joint): $234

-- 07012 – Large field of view (1 arch): $206.45
+- 07042 – Large field of view (1 arch): $315.90

-- 07013 – Large field of view (2 arches): $288.50
+- 07043 – Large field of view (2 arches): $399

 CBCT scans are usually considered a supplementary service by dental insurance plans and may or may not be covered by your dental insurance.
 Be sure to find out from your dental insurance plan provider how much you are eligible for before going ahead with dental treatment.
-Your dentist can help you submit a predetermination to your dental insurance.

 Cost of Complete Oral Exam

-The cost of a Complete Oral Exam (or New Patient Examination) depends on the patient’s age and the age of their dentition.
+The cost of a Complete Oral Exam or (New Patient Examination) depends on the patient’s age and the age of their dentition.
 The codes relevant to complete examinations for patients in the Ontario Dental Association’s Suggested Fee Guide appear as follows:

-- 01101 – Examination and Diagnosis, Complete, Primary Dentition: $90
+- 01101 – Examination and Diagnosis, Complete, Primary Dentition: $92

-- 01102 – Examination and Diagnosis, Complete, Mixed Dentition: $133
+- 01102 – Examination and Diagnosis, Complete, Mixed Dentition: $136

-- 01103 – Examination and Diagnosis, Complete, Permanent Dentition: $178
+- 01103 – Examination and Diagnosis, Complete, Permanent Dentition: $182

 These fees do not include the cost of dental x-rays.
-Therefore, a typical adult exam could cost as low as $178 (no additional x-rays required if patient brings their own recent x-rays) or up to $413 (with 6 periapical x-rays at $80, 4 bitewing x-rays at $73, and a panoramic x-ray at $82).
-The dentist will customize the number of x-rays for your depending on your dental needs.
+The dentist will customize the number of x-rays for your depending on your requirements.
+Therefore, a typical adult exam could cost as low as $182 (no additional x-rays required if patient brings their own recent x-rays) or up to $409 (with 6 periapical x-rays at $82, 4 bitewing x-rays at $61, and a panoramic x-ray at $84).

 Complete Oral Exams are considered a basic service under all dental insurance plans and should be covered to your maximum insurable limit, but be sure to find out from your dental insurance plan provider how much you are eligible for before going ahead with dental treatment.
 Our fees are consistent with the ODA Fee Guide.